ec-jrc/lisflood-utilities/README.md

 ### Usage:
 The tool accepts as input:

-* a mask map (either PCRaster or netCDF format) or
+* a mask map (either PCRaster or netCDF format) using the -m argument or
-  - alternatively, matrix indices in the form `imin imax jmin jmax` (imin, imax, jmin, jmax  must be integer numbers)
+  - alternatively, using the -i argument, matrix indices in the form `imin imax jmin jmax` (imin, imax, jmin, jmax  must be integer numbers)
-  - alternatively, coordinates bounding box in the form `xmin xmax ymin ymax` (xmin, xmax, ymin, ymax must be floating point numbers; x = longitude, y = latitude)
+  - alternatively, using the -c argument, coordinates bounding box in the form `xmin xmax ymin ymax` (xmin, xmax, ymin, ymax can be integer or floating point numbers; x = longitude, y = latitude)
-  - alternatively, list of stations with coordinates and a LDD map.
+  - alternatively, using the -N and -l arguments, list of stations with coordinates and a LDD map.
 * a path to a folder containing netCDF files to cut or a static dataset path like LISFLOOD static files.
 * a path to a folder where to write cut files.